Community Psychoanalysis Certificate Program

 Calendar

-8 Didactic Classes
+Didactic Classes (8 sessions)

-8 Reflective Groups
+Reflective Groups (8 Sessions)

-A reflective Balint-style experiential group with program participants, designed to create a safe space for empathic support of each other.
-These experiential groups help to develop creative ways of thinking about challenging situations in a community setting; help to identify emotional factors evoked in the complex relationships involved in the issue being presented; fosters a bonding experience between the group members.
-Finally, being part of a Balint-style group will help develop an important skill set in this group methodology that can be applied to work in a myriad of community settings.
+Reflective Balint-style experiential groups with program participants are designed to create a safe space for empathic support of each other.
+These experiential groups help to develop creative ways of thinking about challenging situations both in a community and in private practice settings; help to identify emotional factors evoked in the complex relationships involved in the issue being presented; and fosters a bonding experience between the group members.
+Finally, being part of a Balint-style group helps develop an important skill set in this group methodology that can be applied to work in a myriad of community settings.
+In addition to immersion in a Balint-style group, the didactic classes will expose students to examples of other methods that are used in community settings.

 Community Placements